OysteinAmundsen/home/README.md

 ```

 This removes the `bun` lockfile, installs dependencies with `npm`, and replaces `bun` commands in `package.json` with their `npm` equivalents.

+### Troubleshooting

+- **Launching VSCode chrome debugger prints errors in the console:**
+  VSCode launches chrome using the Default profile instead of your regular profile.
+This has a weird access to the browser cache storage, which does not allow the service worker to pre-cache our resources.
+Open the url in a "normal" browser profile to get all service worker functionality

 ## Backend for Frontend